 Also – the Mediterranean Diet is high in omega-3 fatty acids and fish oils.

-If you have any questions or thoughts about taking omega-3 fatty acids and fish oils to improve your brain health, please comment below.
+If you have any thoughts about taking omega-3 fatty acids and fish oils to improve your brain health, please comment below.

 For more info on brain health from Dr Michael Roizen, visit Life’s DHA Index of Brain Health.